ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 ### Working With the Data

 Once the data is gathered from the Binance API and normalized, it can now be used in the program.
 The files are first read into the Python program.
 This is done each time separately for each coin.
-This allows us to control over seeing a coin’s market data specifically.
+This allows us to control overseeing a coin’s market data specifically.
 It is an important step of the program which allows the separation of coins so that markets can be studied individually.
 The program takes a few seconds to preprocess the data.
 Once this is done, data must now be loaded into data frames.
 For variables like open time and close time, it is also necessary to do a little preprocessing.
 This is because the data collected off of the Binance API is not the easiest for a program to read.
 The data must be normalized first into a standard format so that it is easier to work with the data later.
 The same thing must be done for the variable time too.
 However, this is something that just cannot be pulled from the Binance API.
 First, the open variable is added to the respective hours that have passed since the last check.
 This is then divided by the close time.
 This gives the data frames something to reference when going back to check the data.

 The machine learning algorithm can now be loaded with data.
 Using the sklearn package we can use some machine learning algorithms without doing much of the behind-the-scenes work.
 This is nice because it is just another thing that does not have to be on implementing by hand.
 Loading the data is as simple as taking the data frame and shoving the data into it.
 From here, we are first able to start working with the PCA model.
 It is important to note what the Principle Component analysis model does.